MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
 I am a doctoral researcher at the probabilistic machine learning Aalto University.
 It such an honored to be supervised by <a href='https://people.aalto.fi/samuel.kaski'> Samuel Kaski </a> and <a href='https://research.aalto.fi/en/persons/vikas-garg'> Vikas Garg </a>.
-During my doctoral studies, I am fully funded by the <a href='https://fcai.fi/'> Finnish Center of Artificial Intelligence (FCAI) </a>.
+During my doctoral program, I am fully funded by the <a href='https://fcai.fi/'> Finnish Center of Artificial Intelligence (FCAI) </a>.
 Before this, I obtained my bachelor's and master's degrees from the faculty of computer science at the University of Indonesia.
 My research interests include:

 - Bayesian optimization/experimental design
 - Bayesian neural network